temporalio/documentation/docs/reference/tctl/workflow/terminate.md

 ---
+id: terminate
 title: tctl workflow terminate
-description: How to terminate a Workflow Execution.
+description: How to terminate a Workflow Execution using tctl.
 tags:
   - reference
   - tctl